Catalyst and Inhibitor

 Difference Between Catalyst and Inhibitor

-Both Catalyst and Inhibitor have the capacity to modify the rate of chemical reactions; each act in unique ways to impact them in this regard and have differing impacts on reaction speeds.
+Both Catalysts and inhibitors have the capacity to modify the rate of chemical reactions; each act in unique ways to impact them in this regard and have differing impacts on reaction speeds.

 Here are the key differences between Catalyst and Inhibitor:

-1. Definition and Purpose: Catalysts are chemicals designed to speed chemical reactions by decreasing energy required to trigger them while not themselves being altered or consumed; their purpose being enhancing speed while inhibitors prevent chemical reactions by binding to catalysts or reactants and blocking chemical processes altogether.
+1. Definition and Purpose: Catalysts are chemicals designed to speed chemical reactions by decreasing the energy required to trigger them while not themselves being altered or consumed; their purpose is enhancing speed while inhibitors prevent chemical reactions by binding to catalysts or reactants and blocking chemical processes altogether.

 2. Their mechanism of action: lies in providing an alternative route with lower activation energy that eases reactant formation of products, and inhibition via binding agent/catalyst interactions to either stop the reaction altogether or reduce its rate.

-3. Their Effect on Reaction Rates: Catalysts increase the speed of chemical reactions while inhibitors diminish it.
+3. Their Effect on Reaction Rates: Catalysts increase the speed of chemical reactions while inhibitors diminish them.

-5. Industrial Applications: Catalysts have many applications within industry to promote reactions, reduce energy use and enhance product quality, while inhibitors serve to manage and regulate chemical reactions within various industrial processes by stopping undesirable reactions, slowing their rate to some degree or blocking certain pathways within reactions.
+5. Industrial Applications: Catalysts have many applications within the industry to promote reactions, reduce energy use and enhance product quality, while inhibitors serve to manage and regulate chemical reactions within various industrial processes by stopping undesirable reactions, slowing their rate to some degree, or blocking certain pathways within reactions.

-Both Catalyst and Inhibitor impact chemical reactions differently and have various impacts on rate of reaction; it’s therefore imperative that industrial professionals and chemists who must manage and direct chemical processes understand these distinctions to do their jobs successfully.
+Both Catalysts and Inhibitors impact chemical reactions differently and have various impacts on the rate of reaction; it’s therefore imperative that industrial professionals and chemists who must manage and direct chemical processes understand these distinctions to do their jobs successfully.

 Similarities between Catalyst and Inhibitor

-While catalyst and inhibitor have opposite effects on reaction rates, there are also some similarities between these two substances:
+While catalysts and inhibitors have opposite effects on reaction rates, there are also some similarities between these two substances:

 1. Both catalyst and inhibitor affect the rate of a chemical reaction, albeit in opposite ways.